-The first time a source is used, the corresponding note should include all relevant source information.
+The first time a source is cited in your paper, the corresponding note should include all relevant source information.
 However, to reduce the overall bulk of publications which use footnotes or endnotes, subsequent usage of that source only requires you to use a shortened version of that citation.
 Short form information should include the author’s last name, a shortened version of the title (if longer than four words), and any other directing information, such as page numbers.

 If you cite the same source consecutively multiple times, remember to use "Ibid".